-Based in Adelaide, Australia, I wheel throw my vessels and functional pieces in Southern Ice porcelain.
+Based in Adelaide, Australia, I wheel throw my vessels and functional pieces in porcelain.
 Colour, form and function are a particular focus and my pieces are made to be used and enjoyed every day.

 My introduction to clay in 2005 was at an evening class whilst living in Bristol, UK.
 The versatility and tactile nature of clay immediately drew me in.
 We started with basic pinch pots but before long we were introduced to wheel throwing and my unfolding affection for clay turned into love.
 I could happily lose myself for hours making pot after pot on my wheel.